How to Insulate a Garden Room, Summerhouse or Shed

 Step 5.
 Cover the insulation with a suitable sheet material like plasterboard

-I finished the interior with plasterboard, then skimmed it with plaster for a nice clean and smooth finish.
+I finished the interior with plasterboard, then skimmed it with plaster for a nice, clean and smooth finish.
 This could then be painted for a presentable finish.
-Depending on your preference, you could also finish the walls with softwood cladding or a sheet wood material.
+Depending on your preference, you could also finish the walls with softwood cladding or a sheet of wood material.
+To prevent thermal bridging, I’d recommend an insulated plasterboard like this.

 Step 7.
 Use insulation boards to cover the roofing sections